bilgincoskun/brogue-android-port/README.md

 ### Virtual Keyboard

 Except corners left edge of the screen is reserved for opening virtual keyboard.
 # Configuration File

-When the application started it reads the configuration file in **/sdcard/Android/org.brogue.brogue.[version suffix]/files/settings.txt** .
+When the application started it reads the configuration file in **[App Folder]/settings.txt** .
 You can use this file for customizing the behaviour of the application.

 The syntax of this file is very simple,name value pairs separated with a space in every line:
 [NAME1] [VALUE1]<br/>